Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Stop 3: For A Quick Rest Head To Jardin du Palais Royal

-Located just a few minutes walk north of the art installation you will find the palace gardens Jardin du Palais Royal.
+Located just a few minutes walk north of the art installation you will find the palace gardens, Jardin du Palais Royal.

-Here is a wonderful place to sit for a few moments to enjoy the landscaped grounds, and the large fountain, and meander the tree-lined walkways.
-Flowers brilliantly bloom depending on the season you visit.
+This is a wonderful place to sit for a few moments to enjoy the landscaped grounds and the large fountain.

 Stop 4: Take Some Time To Shop As The Parisians Do

-In the 2nd arrondissement take some time to visit an iconic covered passage called Galerie Vivienne.
+In the 2nd arrondissement, take some time to visit an iconic covered passage called Galerie Vivienne.
 It was designed in the neo-classical style.

 The mosaic floors and elegant canopy make this a must-see destination, even for a short time.

 Stop here for a visit to experience an opulent landmark of the Paris of days gone past.
-Shop for artwork, books, clothes and small souvenirs.
+Shop for artwork, books, clothes, and small souvenirs.
 You will not regret it.

 Day 3 In Paris: Discover Gothic Cathedrals Around The City